Published on: 02/17/2022

 The sport of climbing has progressed and become more modern throughout the years.
 This process has resulted in new tools and devices that make rock climbing safer.
 One such tool is the stick clip.
-Beginners, in particular, can benefit from climbing with a stick clip, but they’re an essential device for athletes at all levels.
+Beginners just starting with lead climbing can especially benefit from climbing with a stick clip, but they’re an essential device for climbers at all levels.

 Essentially, a stick clip allows you to clip the first bolt from the ground or without climbing up to it.
 In situations where you’d want to avoid a ground fall at all costs, it’s an important ally.
 For beginners, using such a device is an extra safe way to approach routes with exceptionally high first bolts.
 This guide will go over situations where you’d want to think about clipping the draw.
 We also cover what we consider to be some of the best stick clips on the market today.